Vtiger Sales Insights

 Product Pipeline

-You can sort the chart by month, quarter, year, or user.
-You can also view the data displayed in the tabular format right below the chart.
+You can also sort the chart by month, quarter, year, or user.
+The data is also displayed in tabular format right below the chart.

 Sales Results